 We're the world's leading provider of fleet management services.

-We work in more than 30 countries, and have more than 1.7million vehicles.
+We work in more than 30 countries, and have more than 1.5million vehicles.
+Our promise is 'It's easier to LeasePlan' (and we have 6,000 employees dedicated to making that happen).